fredcons/reuters2elasticsearch/README.md

 ## Usage

-- Put the reuters dataset .grm files in the same folder than this script
+- Put the reuters dataset .sgm files in the same folder than this script
 - Run

 ```
-ruby generate_es_bulk.rb
+ruby reuters2elasticsearch.rb
 ```

 The folder now contains a `reuters.bulk.json` file that is ready to be bulk-imported in ElasticSearch, with for example :